harrisonmlima/conversao-peso-kubernetes/README.md

 ### Observação do inicio do cluster
 Executar kubectl apply -f k8s/

-# Project temperature converter
+# Project weight converter

 ### About the project
-The project temperature weight is a project developed in C# with .NET CORE 5.0.
+The project weight converter is a project developed in C# with .NET CORE 5.0.
 The project goal is to be a example to environment creation with containers using .NET.

 ### Project observation
 The application runs using PORT 80